 The introduction of implant-supported prostheses has improved the quality of life of the edentulous population.
 The choice of the prostheses and the attachments should be based on various factors and not the preferences of the dentist or the patient.
-The success of an implant prosthesis relies on proper planning and placement of implants.
+The success of an implant prosthesis relies on proper planning starting with the treatment prosthesis, progressing to CBCT assisted implant planning, and finally placement of implants with 3D surgical guides.
 Prosthetically driven implant planning ensures optimal placement of implants.